metahkg/metahkg-docs/docs/customize/categories/hide.md

 If you hide a category:

-- its posts are not visible in [category 1](./category1)
+- its threads are not visible in [category 1](./category1)

 And if the user is not signed in:

-- they cannot view the content of its posts
 - it is hidden in the sidebar
-- they cannot directly query the list of posts in the category
+- they cannot directly query the list of threads in the category
-- they can find the posts in search, but cannot view the comments
+- they can find the threads in search, but cannot view the comments

 ## Default Hidden Categories